AFAgarap/opencv-python-training/README.md

 * **7-Preprocessing using Mean Normalization and PCA** [[notebook](notebooks/5-image-preprocessing.ipynb)].
 A tutorial on mean normalization and principal component analysis as preprocessing techniques for machine learning.
 * **8-Real-time Image Classification using TensorFlow and OpenCV** [[notebook](notebooks/6-real-time-image-classifier.ipynb)].
 Using MobileNet architecture written in TensorFlow for OpenCV as real-time classifier.

-## Theme

-The theme for the presentation slides were inspired by and based on the theme of presentation slides in [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/).

 ## Intellectual Property

 No copyright infringement intended.